July 4, 2022

 For an entertainment schedule, go to the Bryson City Web site.

-Find plenty of fun things for the kids at Riverfront Park - including the watermelon eating contest!
+Find plenty of fun things for the kids at Riverfront Park - including bounce house, slide, monster truck combo, and 30-foot obstacle course. $5 wristband for all-day play.

 For a unique way to enjoy the festival, get a paddle board or kayak rental from Bryson City Outdoors and ride down the Tuckasegee River.